 Employment Outlook & Salary

-According to the US Bureau of Labor Statistics (BLS), the median annual salary for personal financial advisors was $89,160 per year in 2015, and employment was expected to grow by 30% between 2014 and 2024, which is much faster than the national average for all occupations.
+According to the US Bureau of Labor Statistics (BLS), the median annual salary for personal financial advisors was $88,890 per year in 2018, and employment was expected to grow by 7% between 2018 and 2028, which is faster than the national average for all occupations.

 In summary, an MBA in finance provides comprehensive training in business and finance so that students are ready to pursue high-level careers in the industry.